Personal, governance, military, religious, socioeconomic, and, imaginary heraldry.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Port and windows, Behind the shield, Between, Watercolor, Proper, Point upwards, Appaumée, Azure, Boa, Bordure, Chain, Charged, Crown, Cross of Burgundy, Cross couped, Quarterly, Outlined, Outlined in sable, In orle, Coat of arms, Inescutcheon, Sword, Schema, Mullet, Fleur de lis, Personal, Gules, Illuminated, Institution, Interpreted, Flame, Enflamed, Line, Semi-circular, Military, Throughout (all sides), Ordered, Or, Party per pale, Argent, Ratio, Purpure, Irradiated, Sable, Vert, Plain tincture, Freehand, Three and One.
+Port and windows, Between, Watercolor, Proper, Point upwards, Appaumée, Pointed, Armed, Azure, Boa, Bordure, Chain, Charged, Crown, Created, Cross of Burgundy, Cross couped, Quarterly, Outlined in sable, In orle, Coat of arms, Inescutcheon, Sword, Mullet, Fleur de lis, Personal, Gules, Illuminated, Institution, Interpreted, Motto, Flame, Enflamed, Line, Semi-circular, Military, Throughout (all sides), Ordered, Or, Party per pale, Argent, Purpure, Irradiated, Sable, Vert, Crest and mantling, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,